learnable-content/Laravel-5/README.md

 # What is Laravel and what does it do

-Laravel is a MVC php framework that helps with rapid application development.
+Laravel is an MVC PHP framework that helps with rapid application development.
 It was created and maintained by Taylor Otwell.

 It has become very popular and is holding a strong community around it.

 Some of the tools that it gives you out of the box are User authentication which that outline saves hours of time.
-Imagine creating a login form, creating a database for your user, hashing the password and creating the session state so you can have a logged in user.
+Imagine creating a login form, creating a database for your users, hashing the password and creating the session state so you can have a logged in user.
 With Laravel you get that out of the box.

 ## Routing

 Routing is an additional out of the box tool we get that allows us to have pretty urls for each part of the application that we want to expose.
 The following is a quick example.

 ```
-Route::get('/users', 'UsersController@showUser');
+Route::get('/users', 'UsersController@index');

 # At the browser do the following
 http://homestead.app/users